davidcoles/vc5/README.md

 This software is intended to replace the need for medium-to-large load balancing appliances handling tens-to-hundreds of Gbit/s levels of outbound traffic.
-Hundreds of thousands and, maybe, millions of concurrently connected clients is the target (depending on application).
+Depending on application, hundreds of thousands, to millions, of concurrently connected clients is the target.

 VC5 uses a high-speed data path in the Linux kernel to switch traffic at somewhere near wire speed on 10Gbit/s interfaces.
-When a packet is received for a target service, a program (which is loaded into the running kernel with XDP), will replace the destination MAC address of the packet with the address of one of the real servers in the load-balancing pool and then bounce the packet straight back out of the same interface on which it was received.
+When a packet is received for a target service, a routine (which is loaded into the running kernel with XDP), will replace the destination MAC address of the packet with the address of one of the real servers in the load-balancing pool and then bounce the packet straight back out of the same interface on which it was received (changing VLAN tag, if necessary).

-When the real server receives the packet it sees the VIP which it has configured on a loopback interface and its own MAC address, processes the packet appropriately and sends the reply directly back to the client, short-circuiting the load balancer.
+When the real server receives the packet it sees the VIP (which it has configured on a loopback interface) directed to its own MAC address, processes the packet appropriately and sends the reply directly back to the client, short-circuiting the load balancer.
 This is the Direct Server Return model of load-balancing.
-A similar layer-3 version of this is possible too (eg. using GRE or IP-in-IP encapsulation), but this is not yet implemented.
+A similar layer-3 version of this is possible too (eg. using DSCP signalling, GRE or IP-in-IP encapsulation), but this is not yet implemented.

 The majority of traffic is likely to be asymmetric, with just a small amount of traffic being sent to the server as (eg.) an HTTP request